 - Install social media sharing buttons – easiest peasiest most basic thing to do.
 I use and love Social Warfare, what a name!
 Install pin it buttons.

-- Focus on one social media (Get started with Pinterest first) and optimize it for quick returns but don’t neglect optimizing your blog for seo AKA make it searchable.
+- Focus on one social media (Get started with Pinterest first using this awesome free course) and optimize it for quick returns but don’t neglect optimizing your blog for seo AKA make it searchable.

 - Use pinterest templates to save time.
 (Get 7 free)